 Final expense coverage is a type of whole life insurance.
 This means that large financial institutions secure the coverage amount, and the government enforces the payout.
-Additionally, there's often no required medical exam, and coverage doesn't expire.
+Additionally, there's often no required medical exam, many pre-existing medical conditions are allowed, and coverage doesn't expire.

 Final expense insurance is cheap because it’s easy to setup and straightforward.
 You’re able to lock in a price that works for you—it only costs about a few dollars a month, and it covers about $5,000 to $25,000, depending on the plan that you pick.
 Final expense plans also come with a 30 day money back guarantee—which you can pick instantly.